 Relief for Local Newspapers

-The Government has announced that the discount of £1500 for office space occupied by local newspapers will apply for an additional five years until Monday 31 March 2025.
+The Government has announced that the discount of £1500 for office space occupied by local newspapers will remain until Monday 31 March 2025.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
-However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors and the Institute of Revenues, Rating and Valuation are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
+However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS Website) and the Institute of Revenues, Rating and Valuation (IRRV Website) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.

 Before you employ a rating adviser or company you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.